 With a student-faculty ratio of 10:1 and an average class size of 20, Tufts provides its undergraduates with the resources of a major research university and the attention of a liberal arts college.
 Students may choose from nearly 150 majors and minors at the School of Arts and Sciences and School of Engineering, including 30 interdisciplinary programs and the unique offerings of the Experimental College (or, as students call it, the ExCollege).

 All undergraduate programs at Tufts are offered by the School of Arts and Sciences, the School of Engineering, and the School of the Museum of Fine Arts (SMFA) at Tufts.
-The School of Arts and Sciences and the School of Engineering, with approximately 5,400 students, share the Medford/Somerville campus just north of Boston.
-The SMFA at Tufts, with about 400 students, is located on our Fenway campus, right next door to the Museum of Fine Arts in downtown Boston.
+The School of Arts and Sciences and the School of Engineering share the Medford/Somerville campus just north of Boston.
+SMFA at Tufts is on the Fenway campus, right next door to the Museum of Fine Arts in downtown Boston.
+There are approximately 6,600 undergraduates studying at Tufts.
 The breadth of academic opportunities at Tufts allows students to not only take classes outside of their major, but outside of their school.
-They can even double major across the School of Arts and Sciences and the School of Engineering, or pursue a Combined Degree between SMFA at Tufts and the School of Arts and Sciences.
+This interdisciplinary freedom leads to a vibrant intellectual and social community shared between the three schools.
+Students can even double major across the School of Arts and Sciences and the School of Engineering, add a minor from another school, or pursue a Combined Degree between SMFA at Tufts and the School of Arts and Sciences.

 An Interdisciplinary Education